metapragma/cepheus/README.md

 After reading the class names applied to an element, it becomes immediately obvious what it looks like.
 Development time is reduced significantly.
 Maintenance becomes much easier.
 Each class has a very limited responsibility.
 The risk of mutation — changing a property somewhere and breaking code elsewhere — is eliminated.

-### Motivation
+## Cepheus

 Cepheus is inspired by these ideas.
 It utilizes modules from tachyons.io.
-They cover the whole CSS spectrum — typography to spacing, theming to elements.
-Features include but are not limited to:
+These 53 modules adhere to the principles of atomic, functional CSS.
+They cover the whole spectrum — typography to spacing, theming to elements.
+It can be used to create modular, reusable UI components, providing the base building blocks.

+### Features

 - Mobile-first architecture
 - Minimal code
 - Default baseline rhythm and flexible debug options